kragen/derctuo/markdown/hot-fabrication.md

 Dercuano, it may be possible to use such a process as a way to rapidly sinter a green body primarily composed of metal grains.

-(I suspect it's possible to weld magnesium by this method as well, a task which is challenging in general and impossible with ordinary thermite.)
+(I suspect it’s possible to weld magnesium by this method as well, a task which is challenging in general and impossible with ordinary thermite.)